emdash/udlang/README.md

     open_tag + content + close_tag
   } else match (content) {
     case None: open_tag;
-    case _:    throw tag + " elements should not contain content!";
+    case _:    throw tag + " tags should not contain content!";
   }
 };

 // With the general definition of an HTML element in hand, we can specialize it
 // for standard tags using `$`, the "placeholder" for partial application.
 //
-// $0, $1, $2, forward positional arguments within the same partial expresion.
-// $ is the "next" positional argument.
+// each $ is a distinct argument.
+// $... captures and spreads "rest" arguments.
+// it may only appear when the final argument is a "rest" parameter. export html = element("html", $, true, $...));
-// $... forwards "remaining" arguments, and can only appear once in an expression. export head = element("head", $, true, $...);
+export head = element("head", $, true, $...);
 export body = element("body", $, true, $...);
 export div  = element("div",  $, true, $...);
-// ...
+// ... etc

 // These elements cannot contain content. export br   = element("br", $, false);
 export hr   = element("hr", $, false);
-// ...
+// ... etc

-// top-level html element is a special case export html = format(element("html", $, $...));

 ```